zzamboni/zzamboni.org/content/post/2017-12-17-my-emacs-configuration-with-commentary.md

 (use-package desktop
   :defer nil
   :custom
-  (desktop-restore-eager   1 "Restore only the first buffer right away") (desktop-lazy-idle-delay 3 "Restore the rest of the buffers 3 seconds later") :bind
+  (desktop-restore-eager   1   "Restore only the first buffer right away") (desktop-lazy-idle-delay 3   "Restore the rest of the buffers 3 seconds later") (desktop-lazy-verbose    nil "Be silent about lazily opening buffers") :bind
   ("C-M-s-k" . desktop-clear)
   :config